 Graduate student housing is available for single students at Eastern University's St. Davids campus on a firstcome, first-served basis.
-Travel time from the St. Davids campus to the Seminary campus is typically 15 minutes or less.
 For students who need family housing, there are several apartment complexes located within just a few miles of the Seminary.
-For individuals who need commuter housing, a special daily rate has been negotiated with the Extended Stay America facility located at 400 American Avenue in King of Prussia, which is less than a mile from the campus.
-Other lodging options are also available within a few miles of the Seminary.